edotoday/Fibonacci-Sequence/README.md

 # Fibonacci Sequence Generator

-This script generates the Fibonacci sequence up to a specified number of terms entered by the user.
+This script generates the Fibonacci sequence up to a specified number of terms entered by the user

 ## Features
 - Prompts the user to input the number of terms.